richiephang/depression-model/README.md

 This is a group assignment for WID3006 Machine Learning.
 <br/>
-Feel free to look at the final report pdf to have more information on the model.
+Feel free to look at the ML_FinalReport_BruhCode.pdf to have more information on the model.